Israel has launched a new offensive in blockaded Gaza. Here's what to know

 Prime Minister Benjamin Netanyahu has vowed to use even greater force to achieve the two main war aims of returning all the hostages and dismantling Hamas.

-Hamas abducted 251 hostages in the 2023 attack and killed some 1,200 people, mostly civilians.
-It is still holding 58 hostages, around a third of whom are believed to be alive, after releasing most of the rest in ceasefire agreements or other deals.
+Hamas abducted 251 hostages in the 2023 attack and killed around 1,200 people, mostly civilians.
+The militant group is still holding 58 hostages, around a third believed to be alive, after releasing most of the rest in ceasefire agreements or other deals.

 Hamas has refused to release the remaining hostages without a deal that ensures a lasting ceasefire and an Israeli withdrawal from Gaza.
 It has also demanded the release of more Palestinian prisoners.